InterVarsity Press

-Founded in 1947, InterVarsity Press (IVP) is an American publisher of Christian books located in Westmont, Illinois.
-IVP focuses on publishing Christian books that speak to important cultural moments, provide tools for spiritual growth, and equip pastors, professors, and ministry leaders in their work.
+Founded in 1947, InterVarsity Press (IVP) is a Christian publisher located in Lisle, Illinois.
+IVP focuses on publishing Christian books and digital resources that discuss influential cultural moments, provide tools for mental growth through a Christian framework, and equip pastors, professors, and ministry leaders in their work.
+It is a subsidiary of InterVarsity Christian Fellowship.

 History

-Beginning Years
+Beginning years

-InterVarsity Press began just before World War II as a small service branch of the InterVarsity Christian Fellowship campus ministry, which had its beginnings in the 1939-1940 academic year.
+InterVarsity Press began just before World War II as a small service branch of the InterVarsity Christian Fellowship campus ministry, which had its beginnings in the 1939–1940 academic year.
 At its inception, InterVarsity Press solely imported books from the Great Britain InterVarsity Christian Fellowship movement for use by college students and InterVarsity chapters in the United States.
-Its first home-grown publications was a Bible study guide called Discovering the Gospel of Mark, written by an InterVarsity staff member and published in the 1933-1934 academic year.
+Its first home-grown publications was a Bible study guide called Discovering the Gospel of Mark, written by an InterVarsity staff member and published in the 1933–1934 academic year.
 In 1947, a formal publishing program was established; its distribution of books was handled by Fleming H. Revell until 1960.